GetStream/stream-chat-react-native/README.md

 ## Internationalization

-Instance of this class `Streami18n` should be provided to Chat component to handle translations.
+Instance of class `Streami18n` should be provided to Chat component to handle translations.
 Stream provides following list of in-built translations for components:

 1. English (en)